dukeweezo/MDP/README.md

 - "globs" only modified in monitorapp (using appropriate function).
 - "globs" accessed anywhere.
 - "if not globs.monitor_finished:" used in each non-GUI loop to keep responsiveness to exiting the program; the alternatives seem unnecessarily complicated.
+- - Comments of type pound symbol + -- + description to separate groups of functions (mostly in monitorapp.py).